 c.
 An itemized invoice marked "paid" from the vendor

-3. The maximum amount for reimbursement from petty cash for a single transaction is shown in Schedule I. Using more than one WSU Petty Cash Reimbursement Voucher for a single transaction is not allowed.
+3. The maximum amount for reimbursement from petty cash for a single transaction is shown in Schedule I. Using more than one WSU Petty Cash Form for a single transaction is not allowed.
 The University will not reimburse expenditures in excess of this limit without specific approval of the respective vice president certifying the absolute necessity of using petty cash for the purchase.
 Single purchase transactions in excess of the petty cash limit are to be handled through regular purchasing procedures.

-The maximum amount for reimbursement from petty cash for a single transaction is $100.00
+The maximum amount for reimbursement from petty cash for a single transaction is $150.00